-Development Pipeline bulletin (2022 Q2) examines how and where the city has grown over the past five years and how it will continue to develop in the near future.
+The Development Pipeline bulletin (2024) examines how and where the city has grown over the past five years and provides insight on how it will continue to develop in the near future.
+The Development Pipeline enables City Planning to track urban growth, monitor development trends, and measure progress towards municipal and provincial housing targets.

 Toronto is growing with strong development prospects helping to bring more people and jobs into the City.

-The above map and chart show proposed units in development projects with activity between January 1, 2017 and June 30, 2022.
+The map below shows proposed units in development projects with activity between January 1, 2020 and December 31, 2024.
 Built Projects are those which became ready for occupancy and/or were completed.
 Active projects are those which have been approved, for which building permits have been applied or have been issued, and/or those which are under construction.
 Projects under review have not yet been approved or refused, or are under appeal.

 The technology to convert the maps on this page to an accessible format is not currently available.
 These maps may not be compatible with screen reader software.
 If you are unable to access these maps please contact Hailey Toft, City Planning, cityplanning@toronto.ca, 416-392-8343.

-Toronto’s Official Plan came into force in June 2006 and has subsequently undergone a number of thematic amendments to bring it into conformity with the Growth Plan and the Provincial Policy Statement.
+Toronto’s Official Plan came into force in June 2006 and has subsequently undergone a number of thematic amendments over time.
 The Official Plan is the guide for development in the city over the coming decades.
-Its central geographic theme is to direct growth to appropriate areas given their access to transit and other community services and facilities and away from the city’s stable residential neighbourhoods and green spaces.
+Its central geographic theme is to direct growth to appropriate areas given their access to transit and other community services and facilities.

 The locations recognized as being most appropriate for growth are those identified in the Official Plan’s Urban Structure Map as Avenues, Centres and the Downtown as well as other areas in the city designated as Mixed Use Areas and Employment Areas.